stacks-network/pybitcoin/coinkit/rpc/README.md

-rpc
+Bitcoinkit RPC
 =======

-This directory in Bitcoinkit contains RPC calls to bitcoind and namecoind.
+This directory in bitcoinkit contains RPC calls to bitcoind and namecoind.
 Under the hood it uses [AuthProxy](https://github.com/jgarzik/python-bitcoinrpc).
 We make the following changes/additions:

 For Namecoind: